mychiffonn/website/README.md

   - page & personal information -> [src/config.ts](src/config.ts), with [defined schemas](src/lib/schemas.ts)
   - content -> [src/content](src/content)
   - add new content -> [src/content.config.ts](src/content.config.ts)
-- [UPCOMING] Showcase publications from bib.tex
+- [UPCOMING] Showcase publications from a .bib file
+- Extensible with plugins:
+  - [IN PROGRESS] Obsidian-flavored markdown with wikilinks and callouts (no backlinks yet).
   - [UPCOMING] Show mentions of a post across the web in lieu of comment section
   - [UPCOMING] Search with pagefind/typesense
   - [UPCOMING] Medium-style image zoom
   - [UPCOMING] Render /media library from .json and from scraped Storygraph
+- 🤖 Support coding with AI with extensive [context](context) documentation.

 ## Built With